 How dance can inform scholarship

-First of all, it allowed me to expand how I produce my work, how I engage my work.
-I’m trained as a Latin American literary scholar, and [in that field] there’s a set of conventions and rules that legitimize and make legible what kinds of knowledge are validated.
-But I wanted to produce scholarship through collaboration with individuals whose knowledge cannot be reduced to the academy—specifically, Indigenous communities in Mexico and the United States.
-When you have Indigenous communities in the United States who have come from Mexico, they bring all this embodied knowledge with them and all these celebrations and rituals.
-That’s become significantly important for me.
+It allowed me to expand how I produce my work, how I engage my work.
+I wanted to produce scholarship through collaboration with individuals whose knowledge cannot be reduced to the academy—specifically, Indigenous communities in Mexico and the United States.

 Mentoring and supporting interdisciplinarity in students